amy-maria/share_prompts/README.md

 2. Create user profiles
 3. User is able to create, edit and delete posts
 4. Creating of #tags that are searchable
+5. Created searchable text the returns the selected Prompt card

 This was a beneficial project to do.
 This was the first time I used Next.js and MongoDB.
 Even though I followed the project tutorial, I still had considerable troubleshooting to do.
 I had problems with Google authentication.
 It looks like Google changed the authorization process between the time the project tutorial was published and when I was doing it.
 I also had to learn the basics of MongoDB.
 This was a good introduction to databases.
-Finally, during my build testing, there were some functional issues I found with buttons that didn't work correctly and #tags that didn't save.
+Finally, during my build testing, there were some functional issues I found with buttons that didn't work correctly, #tags that didn't save, search results that didn't diplay as expected and page didn't reload after deletion.

 Credits
 Next.js 13 Full Course 2023 | Build and Deploy a Full Stack App Using the Official React Framework Javascript Mastery https://www.youtube.com/watch?v=wm5gMKuwSYk